 Phyllis Curott, J.D.

+Tom Gordon

 Ronald Hutton, Ph.D.

+Candace Kant, Ph.D.

 Michael McDermott, M.D.

+Tracie Mooneyham

 Aline O'Brien

 Michael C. Owens, J.D.

 Michael York, Ph.D.

-Bios are available in the Appendix.

 Business Address and Hours of Operation

 Seminary staff work from home offices in several cities around the United States.
 In the future, we anticipate opening a business office in Columbia, South Carolina, where we are presently incorporated, and where our executive director lives.
 For this reason, staff are more accessible than if they were limited by restricted office hours.
 Staff are in several time zones, and frequently check messages or otherwise communicate at varying times.
 Messages left on our toll-free phone system (1-888-503-4131), or email sent to staff, will normally receive a response within 24-48 hours, and most often, much sooner.
 Visit the virtual Seminary at www.cherryhillseminary.org.